SSWConsulting/SSW.Rules.Content/rules/desk-setups/rule.md

 ---
 type: rule
-title: Do you use docks to have clean desks?
+title: Do you use docks to keep desks organized?
 uri: desk-setups
 authors:
   - title: Brady Stroud